 • Requires a desktop connection

 Disappointingly, you’ll have to connect your NAS to a desktop for a backup to run, as you have to include it in the backup set for your PC.
-This probably won’t affect anything if you regularly connect it long enough for a backup to run, but if you only mount your NAS for a few minutes at a time, the backup could easily become out of date.
+This probably won’t affect anything if you regularly connect it long enough for a backup to run, but if you mount your NAS for only a few minutes at a time, the backup could easily become outdated.

 However, you’ll also be getting one of the fastest online backups and a great feature set with plenty of backup and cloud storage features — including the ability to sync and share files.
 There’s even zero-knowledge encryption, in case you’re worried about the security of your data in the cloud.